-Secretary of the Navy Ray Mabus hosted a ship-naming ceremony today to announce that SSN 797, a Virginia-class attack submarine, will bear the name USS Iowa.
+Secretary of the Navy Ray Mabus announced June 15 that SSN 800, a Virginia-class attack submarine, will bear the name USS Arkansas.

 Virginia-class attack submarines provide the Navy with the capabilities required to maintain the nation's undersea supremacy well into the 21st century.
 They have enhanced stealth, sophisticated surveillance capabilities and special warfare enhancements that will enable them to meet the Navy's multi-mission requirements.

-Each Virginia-class submarine is 7,800-tons and 377 feet in length, has a beam of 34 feet, and can operate at more than 25 knots submerged.
+Each Virginia-class submarine weighs 7,800 tons and is 377 feet in length, has a beam of 34 feet, and can operate at more than 25 knots submerged.
 They are designed with a reactor plant that will not require refueling during the planned life of the ship, reducing lifecycle costs while increasing underway time.
-The submarine will be built under a unique teaming agreement between General Dynamics Electric Boat (GDEB) and Huntington Ingalls Industries' Newport News Shipbuilding division wherein both companies build certain portions of each submarine and then alternate deliveries.
-Iowa will be delivered by GDEB located in Groton, Connecticut.
+The submarine will be built under a unique teaming agreement between General Dynamics Electric Boat (GDEB) and Newport News Shipbuilding, a division of Huntington Ingalls Industries, wherein both companies build certain portions of each submarine and then alternate deliveries.
+Arkansas will be delivered by NNS located in Newport News, Virginia.